 This election, vote on the New York State Constitution and New York City Municipal Offices.

-The General Election ballot includes everything from the mayoral race to the election of city council members, as well as five (5) questions on amendments to the State Constitution.
+The General Election ballot includes everything from the mayoral race to the election of city council members, as well as five (5) important Ballot Proposals.
 This is NOT an election you want to miss!!

 Anyone can request an absentee ballot for the upcoming election due to an Executive Order that temporarily expands the definition of “Temporary Illness” to include “a risk of contracting or spreading a disease” such as COVID-19.
 When requesting your absentee ballot, select “Temporary Illness.”
 The deadline to request an absentee ballot is Monday, October 18.